How to get more from your LinkedIn Company Page

 • Company cover image: 1128 (w) x 191 (h) pixels

-Be careful if you want to include words in your cover image.
-The image will adjust to different device dimensions your page is being viewed on.
-As mobile browsing will involve a big part of your follower audience, do test and ensure the imagery in your banner still performs well when scaled up or down to different device dimensions.
+As mobile browsing and people using the LinkedIn App will involve a big part of your follower audience, do a test and ensure the imagery in your banner still performs well when scaled up or down to different device dimensions.

-Your ‘About Us’ information – LinkedIn currently lets you have up to 100 characters (that includes spaces) in your company name, and 2000 characters for the ‘About Us’ section of your Company Page.
-Don’t forget to click the Add Specialities button to include keywords which relate to your company’s business and what it does.Add specialities
+Your ‘About Us’ information — LinkedIn currently allows you to include up to 100 characters (including spaces) in your company name and 2000 characters for the ‘About Us’ section of your Company Page.

 Once you’ve set up your page, make the most of publicising your presence on LinkedIn.
 Create a link to your LinkedIn Company Page on your website and in company email signatures to help increase followers.
 LinkedIn lets you create a button for this.